Zhang-Liao/ilp_coq/readme.md

 Seems very difficult to learn rules with high precision, too many choices. intros :- prod, is_root. can be applied with many states. destruct, unfold, induction ... a lof of intros with arguments ...

+### dif

+only for goal, in data/json/ortho/feat/tune/QArith/test_theory/theories/Lists/rel/anonym_old_const/p2n1/alltac_rule.pl, alomost all dif is for goal

 ## do not work after orthogonalization

 still exists some very simple rules that causes a lot of FP.